Rkomi98/MyBlog/files/AI Engineering/GeoAI_StartingPoint_en.md

 ### 2.5 Open Datasets and STAC/COG Catalogs for Disasters

+For more on satellite sensors and data types, see the article [What Data Do Satellites Record?](../blog/en/geodata/).

 For **Disaster Intelligence** projects, drawing on updated open datasets is crucial.
 Fortunately, between 2022-2025, **STAC** (SpatioTemporal Asset Catalog) catalogs and specialized datasets have increased.
 Here is a selection of _state-of-the-art_ datasets and resources:

 | Dataset / Catalog | Data (type and resolution) | Coverage/Size | Task / Use | Source (link) |